Fishers Hill in Shenandoah County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical date for this entry is September 2, 1864.

 Location.
-This marker has been replaced by another marker nearby.
-38° 59.281′ N, 78° 25.222′ W. Marker is in Fishers Hill, Virginia, in Shenandoah County.
-Marker can be reached from Battlefield Road (County Route 601), on the right when traveling east.
+Marker has been permanently removed.
+It was located near 38° 59.281′ N, 78° 25.222′ W. Marker was in Fishers Hill, Virginia, in Shenandoah County.
+It could be reached from Battlefield Road (County Route 601), on the right when traveling east.
 Located on top of Fisher's Hill within the Civil War Preservation Trust Fisher's Hill Battlefield site.
 Touch for map.
-Marker is at or near this postal address: 601 Battlefield Rd, Fishers Hill VA 22626, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 601 Battlefield Rd, Fishers Hill VA 22626, United States of America.

 Regarding Fisher's Hill.
 This is one of several markers interpreting the Battle of Fisher's Hill.
 See the Battle of Fisher's Hill Virtual Tour by Markers linked below.